(1)

 - the side-lengths form a geometric progression

-- the ratio is the golden ratio .
+is the golden ratio

 Follow the same argument as in example 2, bearing in mind that holds throughout in this case.